A cutting-surface consensus approach for distributed robust optimization of multi-agent systems: Main results

-Motivated by the upper bounding problem in \cite{Mitsos}, an approximation problem of the (\ref{DRCP}) is introduced by discretizing the compact sets $Y_i$ into the finite sets $Y^k_i$ and restricting the right-hand sides of the constraints with positive parameters $\epsilon^k_i$.
+Motivated by the upper bounding problem in \cite{Mitsos}, an approximation problem of the (\ref{DRCP}) is introduced by discretizing the compact sets $Y_i$ into the finite sets $Y^k_i$ and restricting the right-hand sides of the constraints with positive parameters $\epsilon^k_i$ for all $i\in\mathcal{V}$.
 The mathematical description of the approximation problem is as follows.

-where $\epsilon^{k}_i$ is a restriction parameter of agent $i$, and $\epsilon^{k}_i>0$, $Y^{k}_i$ is a finite set of agent $i$, and $Y^{k}_i \subset Y_i$.
+where for all $i\in\mathcal{V}$, $\epsilon^{k}_i$ is a restriction parameter of agent $i$, $\epsilon^{k}_i>0$, and $Y^{k}_i$ is a finite subset of $Y_i$, $Y^{k}_i \subset Y_i$.
 We set $x^{k,*}$ as an optimal solution of the (\ref{ADRCP}), and $x^{k,*}$ belongs to the optimal solution set $\mathcal{F}^{k,*}$. \begin{remark} In the subsequent distributed cutting-surface consensus algorithm, the (\ref{ADRCP}) denotes the distributed optimization problem constructed by the finite sets $Y^k_i$ and the restriction parameters $\epsilon_i^k$ of all agents at the iteration $k$.
-Here, $\epsilon^k_i$ represents the restriction parameter of the agent $i$ at the $k$-th iteration of the cutting-surface consensus algorithm, and $Y_i^k\subset Y_i$ is a finite set containing values of the uncertainty parameter explored by agent $i$ within the previous $k$ iterations of this algorithm. \end{remark}
+Here, $\epsilon^k_i$ represents the restriction parameter of the agent $i$ at the $k$-th iteration of the distributed cutting-surface consensus algorithm, and $Y_i^k\subset Y_i$ is a finite set containing values of the uncertainty parameter explored by agent $i$ within the previous $k$ iterations of this algorithm. \end{remark}

 The problem (\ref{ADRCP}) is a standard distributed optimization problem with a finite number of local inequality constraints and a global constraint set over time-varying unbalanced directed graphs.
 In order to solve the (\ref{ADRCP}), we propose a distributed projected gradient (DPG) algorithm under the UJSC assumption and prove the convergence and convergence rate of this algorithm.
 To show these results, we first introduce the following assumptions.